glovek08/shell/permissions/README.md

 2-groups: display current user groups.
 3-new_owner: changes the owner of the file hello to betty.
 4-empty: creates a empty hello file.
+16-if_only: changes the owner of the file hello to vincent only if it is owned by the user 'guillaume'